PrinceCharming0115/cctp-evm-bridge/README.md

 )
 ```

-DepositForBurnIBC is minting on Noble and forwarding to an IBC connected chain.
+DepositForBurnIBC burns on the current chain, mints on Noble, and forwards to an IBC connected chain.
 IBC forwarding metadata can be included in the payload.
 ```
 depositForBurnIBC(
     uint64 channel,                   // channel id to be used when ibc forwarding